KwatMDPhD/Omics.jl/README.md

-# Kwat.jl
+# OnePiece.jl

-Do more with less :japanese_castle:
+One for all :boat: :pirate_flag:

+(Oda is a genius.)

 ---

 ## Howdy :wave: :cowboy_hat_face:

-To report a bug, request a feature, or leave a comment, just [submit an issue](https://github.com/KwatMDPhD/Kwat.jl/issues/new/choose).
+To report a bug, request a feature, or leave a comment, just [submit an issue](https://github.com/KwatMDPhD/OnePiece.jl/issues/new/choose).

 ---